 The Results Speak for Themselves

-Now if you look at the above image notice the results, these 6 inches of amended soil was once Blackland Prairie clay that most gardeners would say is impossible to do anything with.
+If you look at the above image notice the results, these 6 inches of amended soil was once Blackland Prairie clay.

 - Bring forward your work ethic